Turn a standard closet into an organized space with these DIY plywood closet organizer build plans.

 Using a scrap piece of wood to protect the edge of my cabinet, I tapped the cabinet into the closet with a hammer.
 Go back and forth on each side so it slowly moves into the space without getting lodged into one side.

-I secured the cabinets with a few nails into the wall studs, but they are pretty secure and didn’t really need a lot of securing.
-Then it was on to the shelves above!
+Secured the cabinets with a few screws into the wall studs.
+Mine were are pretty tight in there and didn’t really need a lot of securing.

 Using the remainder of the approximately 2 1/2″ left over strips of plywood, cut a piece the width of the closet for the back of the shelf support.